 CONTACT OUR MEDICAL MALPRACTICE ATTORNEYS FOR A FREE CASE EVALUATION

 If you believe that a doctor, nurse, or other member of your surgical team left an item behind, contact Ray Gupta & Associates for a FREE case evaluation today.
-We help people and families throughout Illinois and Indiana.
+We help people and families throughout Illinois and Indiana with medical malpractice and medical negligence law issues.
 Contact us today for help.